vertex-lab/website/content/docs/nips/sort-authors-dvm.md

 ([Nostr DVM draft PR](https://github.com/nostr-protocol/data-vending-machines/pull/38))

-This service sorts a provided list of pubkeys by an algorithm.
+This service sorts a provided list of pubkeys using the specified algorithm.

 Example use-cases: